kfessel/RIOT/README.md

 provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.

-[Ariel OS](https://github.com/ariel-os/ariel-os) is a offsping of RIOT rewritten in Rust following RIOTs targets.
+[Ariel OS](https://github.com/ariel-os/ariel-os) is an offspring of RIOT rewritten in Rust following RIOT's targets and vision.

 ## Features